-Under the current administration which was established in November 2011, the Myanmar government has given priority to Foreign Direct Investment (FDI) as a key factor in the development of the nation.
+Under the current administration which was established in November 2011, the Myanmar Government has given priority to Foreign Direct Investment (FDI) as a key factor in the development of the nation.
 In particular, the Government expects Thilawa, Dawei, and Kyaukphyu Special Economic Zone (SEZ) to play an important role in economic development and in generating job opportunities for the Myanmar people.
-Since November 2013, Thilawa SEZ, which covers approximately 2,400 ha, has started development in the three SEZ.
+Since November 2013, the development of Thilawa SEZ, which covers approximately 2,400 ha has started.
 Because the development area is too large to develop all at once, the area is planned to be developed in incremental steps.
 At first, Zone A consisting of approximately 400 ha of Thilawa SEZ was developed as a priority area and officially opened to operate in September 2015.

-Following the Zone A development, Zone B is now in the planning and/or development stage.
-Currently Zone B Phase 1 (about 100 ha), which covers parts of Area 2-1 and Area 2-2 East, is being developed.
-In addition, the development of Zone B Phase 2 (about 70 ha), which also covers parts of Area 2-1 and Area 2-2 East, has just started.
-Now, next development area, which covers remaining part of Area 2-1 and some expanded area of Area 2-1, is planned.
-Thus, it is required to prepare the Supplemental Resettlement Work Plan (RWP) covering the expanded area of Area 2-1 (the Expanded Area) which is not covered by existing RWP of Area 2-1.
+Following development of Zone A, Zone B is now in the planning and/or development stage.
+Currently Zone B Phase 1 (about 100 ha), which covers parts of Area 2-1 and Area 2-2 East, and Zone B Phase 2 (about 70 ha) covering parts of Area 2-1 and Area 2-2 East are being developed.
+In addition, the development of Zone B Phase 3, which covers the rest of Area 2-1 and some expanded area of Area 2-1, has just started.
+Then, it is required to prepare the Supplemental Resettlement Work Plan (RWP) covering the Expanded Area 2 of Area 2-1 (the Expanded Area 2) which is not covered by existing RWPs.

-1.2 Location of the Expanded Area of Area 2-1
+1.2 Location of the Expanded Area 2 of Area 2-1

-Figure 2-1 shows provisional boundary of the Expanded Area as of the end of December 2017 which is approximately 10 ha.
-The boundary is being fine-tuned through the land development plan and field measurement by the National Survey Team.
+Figure 2-1 shows provisional boundary of the Expanded Area 2 as of September 2018 which is approximately 11 ha.
+The boundary is fine-tuned through the land development plan and field measurement by the National Survey Team.